SAFE: Multitask Failure Detection for Vision-Language-Action Models: Additional Results

 \subsection{Conformal Prediction Results}

 We use functional CP~\cite{xu2025faildetect, diquigiovanni2024importance} to determine the time-varying thresholds $\thresh_t$ for failure detection.
 By varying the significance level $\alpha$ used in functional CP, we can adjust the conservativeness of failure detection and get different performance.
 In \cref{fig:sim-cp-results-appendix}, we plot the change of TNR (True Negative Rate), TPR (True Positive Rate) and Bal-acc (Balanced Accuracy, $\frac{\text{TNR} + \text{TPR}}{2}$) w.r.t. $\alpha$.
+From \cref{fig:sim-cp-results-appendix}, we can observe that while the metrics do vary with the $\alpha$, choosing $\alpha=0.15$ (or in general, between 0.05 and 0.2) performs well across the board.
+We have also chosen $\alpha$ to be 0.15 for most qualitative results and analyses reported in the paper.

 Note that we calibrate the CP bands on successful rollouts (negative data points), and thus if the assumptions used in CP ($\score_t$ are sampled i.i.d.) hold, the TNR rate is lower bounded by and close to $1-\alpha$ (the gray dashed line in the TNR plots in \cref{fig:sim-cp-results-appendix})~\cite{diquigiovanni2024importance}.
 However, as the multitask failure detection problem requires detecting failures on tasks that are not in the training or the calibration sets, we need to calibrate CP bands on $\dataset_\valseen$ and then evaluate them on $\dataset_\valunseen$.
 Therefore, the i.i.d assumption may not hold, and TNR may deviate from the gray dashed line.